chr15k/http-command-generator/README.md

 ## Command Generators

-HTTP CLI Generator supports two command-line tools for making HTTP requests:
+HTTP Command Generator supports two command-line tools for making HTTP requests:

-### cURL Generator (Default)
+### cURL Generator

 cURL is the most widely used command-line tool for HTTP requests and is the default generator: